Table of Contents

 What is an HTML Attribute?

-An HTML Attributes is something that gets added to the opening HTML tag to give the entire element some kind of property, characteristic, or behavior.
+HTML Attribute: Something that gets added to the opening HTML tag to give the entire element some kind of property, characteristic, or behavior.

-To update our recent example of the basic structure of an HTML element with an attribute, it looks like this (this is a sample...there aren't actually
+To update our recent example of the basic structure of an HTML element with an attribute, it looks like this (this is a sample...there isn't actually a tag called

 HTML attributes are incredibly versatile and are the gateway to doing all the fun colors, styles, animations, and other creative things that turn your website into the living, internet art it is.